European Mining Course (EMC)

 Work hard, play hard

-At Helsinki, Aachen and Delft you will gain a most differentiating insight into classes ranging from rock mechanics, sustainable development and marine mining to geo-statistics, project management and mineral economics.
+At Helsinki, Aachen and Delft you will gain a most differentiating insight into classes ranging from mine planning, rock mechanics and sustainable development to geo-statistics, project management and mineral economics.

 Besides work, you will enjoy a great deal of leisure time.
-Finish sauna, Aachen`s hot wine punch, field trips, excursions and „Het Noorden“ is waiting for you as well as life in three different university-cities.
-The annual reunion enables you of socializing with the other FEMP courses and meeting people again you have travelled around Europe with for two years.
+Finish sauna, Aachen`s hot wine punch, field trips and excursions is waiting for you as well as life in three different university-cities.
+The annual reunion enables you of socializing with the other cohorts and meeting people again, you have travelled around Europe with for two years.

 Am I eligible?
 Is there anything else?